 To prep your dish, you can spray it with cooking spray or oil, line it with parchment paper, or run some butter around the inside to ensure that you can easily remove your Cadbury Mini Egg Brownies once they are baked.

-Spread the rest of your Cadbury Mini Eggs on top of your brownie batter.
+Spread the rest of your Cadbury Mini Eggs on top of your brownie batter and bake.

 Quick tip: If you’re one of those people who enjoys licking the bowl even more than the baked brownies, add your crushed mini eggs to this Edible Brownie Batter recipe instead!